St Paul's Church, Auckland: 21st century

 During the late 1990s and early 2000s, many young New Zealanders became Christians or renewed their faith at St Mary's London.
 Returning home, they wanted a similar church in Auckland.
 With the blessing of the Bishop of Auckland, a team from St Mary's were invited in 2004 to set up new family and young people-focused services at St Paul's, Symonds Street.
 Reverend Mike and Bex Norris and a core group of about 80 people whom had previously attended St Mary's in London, oversaw huge growth, with 1,335 members on the parish roll by 2009.

 From 2009 to 2013, St Paul's produced the GLOW Carols by Glowstick event at Auckland's Vector Arena, with around 10,000 people attending each year.
 A key part of the event were Christmas films produced by St Paul's including The Christmas Story which has had 4 million views on YouTube.
 The 2012 documentary short film O Little Town of Bethlehem was shot in modern Bethlehem.
 In 2012 St Paul's produced its debut live worship album titled GOD w/ US including the voices of around 800 worshippers gathered across three services.

 In 2013 St Paul's priest in charge Reverend Mathew Newton officially asked the Anglican Diocese of Auckland synod to divest from fossil fuel industries due to the threat of climate change.
 It agreed and became the first New Zealand institutional body to do so.

-In 2015 St Paul's published a hard cover book of personal testimonies and photos of 128 children, youth and adults from the church called Stories.
+In 2015 St Paul's published a hard cover book of personal testimonies and photos of 128 children, youth and adults from the church called St Paul's Stories.

 From 2015 to 2019, St Paul's produced Alt Carols as an alternative Christmas experience, combining creative elements of music, art and design.
 Volume One of the remixed carols from the events was released as an album in 2017, Volume Two in 2019.